 Queer Digitality [Patrick Keilty, Associate Professor, Faculty of Information, University of Toronto]

 Refusal and Repair: Decolonial Feminist Technoscience Tactics [Michelle Murphy, Professor in the History Department and Women and Gender Studies Institute, University of Toronto, Director of the Techoscience Research Unit]

-This year our inaugural cohort of graduate reading groups will engage with the works of contemporary media scholars to explore questions surrounding race, power, inequity, and the impacts of emerging virtual spaces in relation to the COVID-19 pandemic.
-Check back for updates on what each group is reading over the course of the next year.
+In 2020-21 we introduced our inaugural cohort of graduate reading groups who engaged with the works of contemporary media scholars to explore questions surrounding race, power, inequity, and the impacts of emerging virtual spaces in relation to the COVID-19 pandemic.

 Graduate Reading Groups for 2020/21